 Thomas A. Contreras, Ph.D.

-Tom Contreras is an associate professor in the Department of Biology.
-He is a broadly trained ecologist with interests in behavioral ecology and conservation biology.
-His current research integrates behavioral ecology and landscape ecology focusing on how forest loss affects the movement of forest animals.
+Tom Contreras is a broadly trained ecologist with interests in landscape ecology, behavioral ecology, and conservation biology.
+His current interests are focused on how habitat loss affects the movement and distribution of plants and animals.
 He teaches a variety of courses related to ecology and behavior including, animal behavior, conservation biology, field biology, and field ornithology.
-He also teaches vertebrate anatomy, biology research roundtable (seminar), and introductory biology.
-Dr. Contreras is actively involved with both course-related and independent student research at the Abernathy Field Station.
-Most of these projects are part of the college’s HHMI-funded long-term ecological monitoring program (LEM).
+He also teaches vertebrate anatomy, biology seminar, foundations in evolution and biodiversity, as well as first-year seminar.
+He and his students have also been active participants in collaborative projects through the Ecological Research as Education Network (EREN).